 - Black kale or cavolo nero (also known as lacinato kale) works better than curly kale for kale crisps.
 Cavolo nero leaves are tough and sturdy, so they’re more suitable for baking.

 - The drier the kale is before baking, the crispier your crisps will be (they will also store for longer).
-Use a salad spinner to get rid off as much moisture as possible after washing the kale.
+Use a salad spinner to get rid of as much moisture as possible after washing the kale.

 - Make sure to get rid of the stem!
-It’s a tough part that you don’t want to keep chewing, plus humidity is so important when making kale crisps and the stems hold so much moisture.
+It’s a tough part that you don’t want to keep chewing, plus humidity is so important when making kale crisps, and the stems hold so much moisture.
 Simply rip the stems from the leaves or cut them out using a small knife.

 - Drizzle or spray oil over the kale before baking.
 I personally use olive oil all the time, but you could also use coconut or avocado oil if you prefer.
 To make sure that my kale crisps are not greasy, I use my oil mist sprayer and just lightly spray the kale leaves before baking.
-Don’t skip the oils if you want crunchy crisps, and you will only need 0.5 – 1 tbsp of oil per baking sheet anyway.
+Don’t skip the oils if you want crunchy crisps, and you will only need 0.5 – 1 tablespoon of oil per baking sheet anyway.

 - Spread kale on a baking sheet in a single layer.

 - Bake on very low heat, starting at 265°F (130°C) and then reducing the heat to 195°F (90°C).
 This will ensure that the chips are evenly cooked without changing color, or any burnt bits.